obafema/dareyio-pbl/Project15.md

 #### Step 2: Register a Domain and configure secured connection using SSL/TLS certificates

-Domain (toolingobaf.ga) was used for the implimentation
+Domain **(toolingobaf.ga)** was used for the implimentation

-TLS Certificates was configured for *.toolingobaf.ga to handle secured connectivity to your Application Load Balancers (ALB)
+TLS Certificates was configured for ***.toolingobaf.ga** to handle secured connectivity to the Application Load Balancers (ALB)

 ![image](https://user-images.githubusercontent.com/87030990/168501077-1ba5a3a7-053c-43ba-944d-4aa624e0db80.png)

 #### Step 3: Create the Data layer, which is comprised of Amazon Relational Database Service (RDS) and Amazon Elastic File System (EFS)

-EFS was created with access points for both tooling and wordpress
+EFS was created with access points for both **tooling** and **wordpress**

 ![image](https://user-images.githubusercontent.com/87030990/169599495-b30fe8e8-33cb-411d-9b76-4ad47ed85ac6.png)

 ![image](https://user-images.githubusercontent.com/87030990/169597010-4b486e03-a232-4c2b-8199-fd6e27ee925d.png)

-Prerequisite for creating Relational Database System (RDS)
+**Prerequisite for creating Relational Database System (RDS)**

-Create a KMS key from Key Management Service (KMS) to be used to encrypt the database instance and RDS Subnet Group were created
+Create a **KMS key from Key Management Service (KMS)** to be used to encrypt the database instance and RDS Subnet Group were created

 ![image](https://user-images.githubusercontent.com/87030990/168502204-65a1ead3-6558-4ba0-87c0-45dec2f97819.png)

 ![image](https://user-images.githubusercontent.com/87030990/168502629-e08a220d-4f6c-4580-bae5-8ec4133570da.png)

-RDS Database was then created
+**RDS Databas**e was then created

 ![image](https://user-images.githubusercontent.com/87030990/169172480-4c41e9cc-8f35-48ce-a082-25034e30ff7c.png)

 #### Step 4: Set up Compute Resources inside the VPC

-For a start a EC2 instance based on RedHat was chosen from Amazon Market Place to help in building our own images and relevant software(python, ntp, net-tools, vim, wget, telnet, epel-release, htop) and licence installed (SSL).
+For a start a EC2 instance based on RedHat was chosen from Amazon Market Place to help in building my own AMI and relevant software **(python, ntp, net-tools, vim, wget, telnet, epel-release, htop)** and licence installed (SSL).
 YThis was done for

-* bastion server
+* Bastion server (Userdata configured to update yum package repository and install Ansible and git)
-* nginx reverse-proxy
+* Nginx reverse-proxy (Userdata configured to update yum package repository and install nginx)
-* webservers (for tooling and wordpress)
+* Webservers (Userdata to update yum package repository.
+Install wordpress only required on the Wordpress launch template)

 ![image](https://user-images.githubusercontent.com/87030990/169170229-eedb60ef-a32d-430b-8fa1-8dea5158467c.png)